Simple Money Saving Tips

-If you or someone you know is struggling to pay their bills on time or doesn’t have enough money to meet due dates on a regular basis, you know how hard it is setting money aside for savings.
+If you or someone you know is struggling to pay their bills on time or doesn’t have enough money to meet due dates on a regular basis, you know how hard it can be to set money aside for savings.
 You can’t save if your cash is not flowing in the right direction.
 If this sounds familiar, maybe your spending and monthly budget need revamping.

 One culprit could be that all the bills are due around the same time each month.
 An easy remedy is to call your creditors and see if they can change the due date so it’s coordinated with your paycheck for an easier payment schedule.
 Many utility companies will do this as long as you have a low balance and a solid payment history.